 “Maybe organizers won’t be focusing on mega conferences in the future, which puts tens of thousands of visitors in one space.
 They could break it up into smaller venues directed at a specific topic tailored more to specific attendees.
 If I’m a developer I probably don’t want to go on a track related to marketing.”

 Web-only events would be accessible to a larger group of attendees and make it less cost-prohibitive to smaller businesses that don’t necessarily have the budget to pay for airfare, accommodation and meals on top of steep attendance fees.
 For Will Townsend,

 “In my opinion it’s a perfect storm for events like SXSW to make at least part of their conference purely virtually interactive.”

-Going digital, that’s the choice our publisher, the sourcing company DirectIndustry made 20 years ago.
-Since the 2000s, DirectIndustry is an online exhibition platform where manufacturers can virtually showcase their latest products, with no risk of exposure to Covid-19 or any other disease.
+Going digital is also the choice our publisher, the sourcing company DirectIndustry made 20 years ago.
+Since the 2000s, DirectIndustry is an online exhibition platform where manufacturers can virtually showcase their latest products every day of the year, with no risk of exposure to Covid-19 or any other disease.